10 Most Authentic Chinese Greetings (Beyond 'Ni Hao')

 Scenario: This is the most classic Chinese greeting, usually used around meal times (breakfast, lunch, dinner).
 Suitable for acquaintances, neighbors, and colleagues.

 Cultural Note: When Chinese people ask 'Have you eaten?', they are not really inviting you to dinner.
 It is a form of care similar to 'How are you?' in English.
-The answer is usually simple: 'Chī le, nǐ ne?'
-(I've eaten, and you?) or 'Hái méi ne.'
-(Not yet.)
+This greeting originated from times when food scarcity made eating a genuine concern, and it has remained a warm expression of care in modern China.

 2. 去哪儿啊?
 (Qù nǎr a?)